RT-LOC/API-examples/Data API/TCP_binary/README.md

 ## Prerequisites

-For these demos you will need to have RTLOC Manager software active, and a TCP connection open.
+For these demos you will need to have RTLOC Manager software active (live or replay - change TCP port for replay), and a TCP connection open.